SciSharp/Numpy.NET/README.md

 ## How does it work?

 Numpy.NET uses [Python for .NET](http://pythonnet.github.io/) to call into the Python module `numpy`.
 However, this does not mean that it depends on a local Python installation!
 Numpy.NET.dll uses [Python.Included](https://github.com/henon/Python.Included) which packages embedded Python 3.7 and automatically deploys it in the user's home directory upon first execution.
-On subsequent runs, it will find Python already deployed and therefor doesn't install it again.
+On subsequent runs, it will find Python already deployed and therefore doesn't install it again.
 Numpy.NET also packages the NumPy wheel and installs it into the embedded Python installation when not yet installed.

 Long story short: as a .NET Developer **you don't need to worry about Python** at all.
 You just reference Numpy.NET, use it and **it will just work**, no matter if you have local Python installations or not.